 On successful completion of this subject students should be able to:

-- Put into practice commonly used techniques in tactical and strategic asset allocation;
+- Put into practice commonly used techniques of static and dynamic portfolio choice;

-- Recognise and avoid (for oneself and others) common behavioural biases in the context of investments;
+- Recognize and avoid common behavioural biases in the context of investments.

 High level of development: written communication; interpretation and analysis; critical thinking.